edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 ## Significance of the Proposed Project

 Climate change has had several noticeable effects on the Philippines over the years.
-From increasing temperature, annual loss of GDP, drought, and changes in rainfall pattern.
+From increasing temperature, the annual loss of GDP, drought, and changes in rainfall pattern.
 Evidence suggests that the change cannot be explained only by natural variation.
-According to the most recent scientific studies, the observed warming of the climate system since the mid-20th century is most likely due to human actions such as the use of fossil fuels and land use change.
-This project's goal is to supply an explanatory analysis of the Climate Change in the Philippines through the years.
+According to the most recent scientific studies, the observed warming of the climate system since the mid-20th century is most likely due to human actions such as the use of fossil fuels and land-use change.
+This project's goal is to supply an explanatory analysis of Climate Change in the Philippines through the years.

 **The Students**.
 For those students who will be needing data that may be found from the project.
 This will allow them to have a thorough understanding of the Philippines' climatic change throughout time.